alttch/eva3/doc/sfa/serve_as.rst

     /ui/test.yml?as=json&lang=LANG

-(as seen from the example above, "lang" can be combined with "as").
+(as seen from the above example, "lang" can be combined with "as").

 Firstly, a locale file should be created.
 Create a directory *EVA_DIR/pvt/locales* (used for both UI and :doc:`/sfa/sfa_pvt`).
 After, create